cithacks/.github/README.md

 - Expressing or provoking:
   - Insulting, demeaning, hateful, or threatening remarks;
-  - Biscrimination based on age, nationality, race, (dis)ability, gender (identity or expression), sexuality, religion, or similar personal characteristic;
+  - Discrimination based on age, nationality, race, (dis)ability, gender (identity or expression), sexuality, religion, or personal characteristics.
-  - Bullying or systematic harassment;
+  - Bullying or systematic harassment.
-  - unwelcome sexual advances, including sexually explicit content.
+  - Unwelcome sexual advances, including sexually explicit content.
 - Advertisement or recruitment for events, companies, organizations, etc - unless specifically given permission by Hack Club HQ.
 - Posting spam-like content that disrupts the environment of the community.